Flamz23/PIC18F-SDSPI-Driver/README.md

 | CMD         | MOSI    | XX           |

 ### Notes
-The SSP module 1 is configured to print data over uart at 115k baud.
+The SSP module 1 is configured to print log data over uart at 115k baud.
 SPI communication is handled throgh the 2nd module (SSPM2).